 One of my areas of research is on English in the Western United States.
 Thanks to a grant from the UGA Graduate School, I've collected recordings from people all across the West using Using Amazon Mechanical Turk in order to get a better idea about what people sound like.
 I'm particularly interested in some of the states that get overlooked like Idaho, Montana, and Wyoming.
-I'll also be targeting linguistic features that are known to be important in Western American English, but I've also included some other stuff based on my experiences in the West.
-This should be a fantastic project with several hundred participants scattered across a huge portion of the US.
-It's my hope that it will provide a really good look into this region that will jumpstart me into further research on specific areas.
+I'll also be targeting linguistic features that are known to be important in Western American English, but I'm also included some other stuff based on my experiences in the West.
 Read more here and here.

 Another area I focus on in the West is Utah.
 I worked on a poster involving vowel mergers over time in a single speaker (Stanley & Renwick 2016).
-Most recently, I've been working with Kyle Vanderniet on consonantal variation in Utah English and we'll be presenting our results at the American Dialect Society annual meeting in January.
-I have also just received a grant that will fund some additional fieldwork in Utah County.
+Most recently, I've been working with Kyle Vanderniet on consonantal variation in Utah English and which we presented our results at the American Dialect Society annual meeting in January.
+I was also able to conduct additional fieldwork in Utah County.
 Utah is a unique place: its settlement history and highly concentrated Mormon population has had an impact on the English spoken in the region.
 I think it deserves some more attention by sociolinguists and dialectologists.

 My funding is through the Linguistic Atlas Project where I handle most of the coding and phonological processing of data.
 As part of a recent NSF grant, with Drs.
 Bill Kretzschmar and Peggy Renwick as co-PIs, a handful of grad students and about three dozen undergrads are actively transcribing and processing a 64-speaker subset of the Linguistic Atlas of the Gulf States (LAGS).
 This data has never been processed yet, and we're running into a lot of "fun" obstacles in dealing with very scratchy recordings of southern speakers from the 1970s.
-This is a very active project and we are going to a lot of conferences with preliminary work.
+You can see and interact with some of this data by going a site I made called the Gazetteer of Southern Vowels.

 A lot of studies exclude vowels followed by coda laterals in their anaylsis because they kinda mess things up.
 Well, I'm curious about what actually happens to these vowels.
 There are some mergers going on in some places, like feel-fill, fail-fell, and pool-pull-pole.
 But a lot of people have some sort of marginal contrast between these infrequent vowel classes.
 I'm currently studying what this means, taking into account speakers' production and their own intuition about these words, in order to understand more about this often-overlooked area of English phonology.

 I also work with the UGA DigiLab where I give seminars and workshops on how to help students and faculty use computers effectively in their humanities research.
 I also do one-on-one consultations.
 Though I'm not actively publishing in this field, I do produce a series of useful resources as a part of this work.
-I've presented in the DigiLab Colloquium series ( ).
-I've also given workshops on how to increase your online presence ( ) and on Excel.
-My current project for this semester is running a series on R.
+I've presented in the DigiLab Colloquium series and have given workshops on how to increase your online presence and on Excel.
+My current project for this semester is running weekly workshops on R.